Granger Smith shares details of his 3-year-old son's drowning

 Country singer Granger Smith shared details about his 3-year-old son's drowning earlier this month, saying that he is committed to "search for every bit of good" that could come from the tragedy.

-Smith and his wife, Amber, appeared in a video on the family's YouTube channel Wednesday, about two weeks after the death of their son, River.
+Smith and his wife, Amber, appeared in a video on the family's YouTube channel Wednesday, about two weeks after River's death.

 "It’s important to not stay dark forever and to come back on social media," Smith said after his wife thanked the public for an "outpouring of love."